-The government have also provided a recovery premium for the 2022 to 2023 academic year to build on the pupil premium and help schools to deliver evidence-based approaches for supporting disadvantaged pupils.
+The government have also provided a recovery premium for the 2023 to 2024 academic year to build on the pupil premium and help schools to deliver evidence-based approaches for supporting disadvantaged pupils.

-As a result of the Covid-19 pandemic, our children have experienced an unprecedented interruption to their education, social disruption and emotional pressures.
+As a result of the Covid-19 pandemic, low attendance figures, along with mental health our children have experienced an unprecedented interruption to their education, social disruption and emotional pressures.
 Evidence has shown that disadvantaged pupils have been most affected.

 At Netherton CE Primary School, our intention is that all pupils, irrespective of their background or the challenges they face, make good progress across all subject areas.
 The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal.
+Our vision is "